MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 Module MrFix

+What's new in version 3.0.1 ?
+Added classes MrFixSQL and MrFixAPI.
+Added methods in these classes.

 General information

-The MrFix module is designed to create UI autotests written in Python using the Selenium library.
+The Mr Fix module is designed to create autotests written in Python for testing UI, API and PostgreSQL.
-MrFix is a module with a set of decorators methods for writing UI-autotests in Python + Selenium.
-It contains all the basic methods needed to write UI-autotests.
+Mr Fix is a module with a set of decorators methods for writing autotests for frontend and backend.
+It contains all the basic methods needed to write UI-, API- and SQL-autotests.
 It is an open source product.
 It is distributed on the terms of free software (i.e. it allows you to legally use it, including on commercial projects).
 Supports the principle of "all in one and in one place".
-Allows a beginner (and not a beginner either) autotester not to search for a solution through various manuals and websites, but to immediately find it and use proven working methods in the MrFix module.
+Allows a beginner (and not just a beginner) specialist in quality control automation not to search for a solution through various manuals and websites, but to immediately find it and use proven methods of work in the MrFix module.

-Also the advantage of the module is:
+The advantages of the module are also:

     • reducing the amount of code when using methods of  module;